Tuesday, August 20, 2024

 I’d forgotten that it’s considered rude to fill your own glass.
 Instead, you’re supposed to fill each other’s glass as you drink.
 Your drinking companions then signal that they're ready for a refill by diligently filling your glass.
 As a result, my English-speaking friend kept patiently filling my glass which I duly consumed again and again.
 One of his mates eventually cottoned on to what was happening and began filling his glass on my behalf.

 The White Heron castle was truly magnificent.
-Cherry blossoms were in full bloom everywhere I looked, creating a perfect backdrop for the castle’s white walls and striking black-trimmed eaves.
-I spent a couple of hours exploring this remarkable castle and its grounds.
-The views from its uppermost floor were equally spectacular.
+I cannot describe how visually stunning it is.
+The day I visited, cherry blossoms were in full bloom everywhere I looked, creating the perfect backdrop for the castle’s striking white walls and black-trimmed eaves.
+I spent a couple of hours exploring this remarkable building and its grounds.
+This included progressively making my way up to its uppermost floor where the view was simply spectacular.

 You can read more about the castle in a blog post I published when Garry and I visited in 2006.